GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 There are two points where you need to localize your extension for listing in a region that isn't your home market.

 1. Your extension package.
-See [Internationalizing Your App][118] for information on localizing your extension's presence inside Chrome.
+See [Internationalizing Your App][internationalize] for information on localizing your extension's presence inside Chrome.
 2. Your detailed listing.
 The developer dashboard now includes the ability for you to select all the regions that you want your application to appear in, allows you to localize the detailed